 What happens if the book selection is bad?
 What if used books are sold for the same price as new books, and the same books about American politics are sold over and over again?
 Only the petit bourgeoisie would be interested in buying a book as a sentimental gift for their equally stupid Karen neighbor.
 Sure, there is an average selection of Asian resources.
 However, if you have read every single volume of Yukio Mishima and Japanese associates for the last decade, why buy the same books over and over again?
 The profit exploitation has to continue somehow.

 Books are NOT a form of “freedom.”
 They are technological tools used for social control and ideological purposes.
 You can learn from reading books, but not by the ownership of the book.
 How does one read?
 Reading doesn't require a book!

 Why is Wood so against research?
 Research is what makes up an intellectual point.
 I’ve done some research myself, and ironically, that “troll” research persuaded me that books are not a manifestation of freedom, whatsoever.

-I didn’t buy any book from Forest Books.
+I didn’t buy any books from Forest Books.
 The selection is ugly.
 I’m sure the money is coming from somewhere else, likely from a rich family or an investment they have been living off of for two decades.

-I really don’t want to go over the history how “freedom” is associated with American values and capitalism, as it is a common trope among liberals.
+I don’t want to go over the history of how “freedom” is associated with American values and capitalism, as it is a common trope among liberals.
 I just got upset over another grifter trying to entice me to give him money for no reason other than ideological reasons.
 That’s exactly why capitalism is failing.